REMEMBRANCE, CAMPING, COOKOUTS AND TRAVEL

 Planning to fly the flag on Memorial Day?
 Fly the flag at half-staff until noon, then raise it to full staff for the rest of the day until sunset.

-At first it was known as Decoration Day because people left decorations flowers and wreaths at soldier’s graves and cleaned them up or planted new grass.
+At first, Memorial Day it was known as Decoration Day because people left decorations, flowers, and wreaths at soldier’s graves, and cleaned them up or planted new grass.
 People started using the name “Memorial Day” in 1882, but it wasn’t until congress passed a law in 1967 that recognized the name of the day as Memorial Day.

 Poppies flourished after World War I because the disturbed earth allowed them to grow from seeds that lay dormant in the soil.
 John McCrea wrote a poem called “Flanders Fields” which inspired the Memorial Day custom of wearing red poppies.